-As of June 30, 2022 Cre Credit Effect on Portfolic
+As of June 30, 2022 Credit Effect on Portfolio Sensitivity ^a

-As of Julie 30, 2022 Sensitivity ^a

-Borrowing portfolio \$ 92
+Borrowing portfolio \$92

-Loan portfolio ^b (2)
+Loan portfolio ^b

-Other ALM portfolio ()
+Other ALM portfolio

-Investment portfolio (1)
+Investment portfolio

-Total gains \$ 89
+Total gains \$89

 a.
 Excludes CVA and DVA on derivatives.

 b.
 If loans were measured at fair value